-Amendment said that a captive power user in a group captive structure must hold a minimum of 26% in the captive generating plant

-A captive power plant is set up mostly by C&I users for their own electricity usage ing area, could pool in their demand for open access of green energy sources.
+- Amendment said that a captive power user in a group captive structure must hold a minimum of 26% in the captive generating plant - A captive power plant is set up mostly by C&I users for their own electricity usage - Another amendment allows procurement of green energy from anywhere in the country, through pooling from their different divisions - Firms like Tata Power are hoping their planned capacities in the pumpedhydro space will help further cater to this segment ing area, could pool in their demand for open access of green energy access, ie being able to procure green sources.
 This implied C&I consumers can pool in their demand from their different divisions and procure green energy from a source.